Death Valley is a Gold Tier Dark Sky National Park

 Whether you’re an astronomer using a high-powered telescope, or someone who simply enjoys stargazing, Death Valley’s dark skies offer an opportunity to see things that cannot be detected in most of the world.

-Death Valley Winter Star Party in Partnership with the Las Vegas Astronomical Society
+Death Valley Fall Star Party in Partnership with the Las Vegas Astronomical Society and the Ventura County Astronomical Society

-Observers join the Las Vegas Astronomical Society for a complementary Star Party at the Ranch at Furnace Creek.
+Observers join the Las Vegas Astronomical Society and the Ventura County Astronomical Society for a complementary Star Party at the Ranch at Furnace Creek.
 “Tonight’s Sky” tour begins each evening at 8 p.m.
-Solar viewing is also available on February 6 from 10:00 a.m. to 2:00 p.m.
 Parking is available at the Golf Course.
-Astronomers bringing telescopes please click here to learn more.
+Astronomers bringing telescopes please contact the LVAS for details.